poissonconsulting/chk/dev/articles/chk.md

 ### 3. `check_` Functions

-The `check_` functions are more complex then the `chk_` functions which make them slower but makes doing some general tests easier.
+The `check_` functions are more complex than the `chk_` functions, which makes them slower but makes doing some general tests easier.

 ## Using chk